daPhyre/Chloe.js/reference.md

 ```
 Manually sets the size of the current world.

 **Parameters:**
 *width* - The new width of the world.
 *height* - The new height of the world.

 ## cojsge_defs.js

-To make easier some tasks with COJSGE, there is a second optional file included, called cojsge_defs.
+To make easier some tasks with COJSGE, there is a second optional file included, called `cojsge_defs`.
 It includes definitions to the values of the keyboard keys, the mouse buttons and the fullscreen modes to set in the COGJSGE Game Class on it's creation.
 As you can access the numeric values directly, these definitions can make the coding of your game an easier task.

 Feel free to explore the file, so you can know the options you have when making a game, or as a cheat code to the common numeric values of the mouse and keyboard buttons.